panel/ccc-notes/day2/ResponsiveDesignWebApp.md

 ## Responsive Design: A history
 - Coined by [Ethan Marcotte in 2010](http://alistapart.com/article/responsive-web-design)
 - Responsive Design has older origin
+  - Started with newspapers
+  - Needed to reshuffle content to make smaller / more contained for subway reading
 - Responsive design works great for website with (semi) static content

 ## Different Appliance